To date in 2020, the global fear of coronavirus* has led to:

 Jungle Scout’s data shows that the top 48 sellers for the keyword search term “surgical masks” are averaging 4,347 monthly sales.
-Combined, that’s more than 7,800 sales of surgical face mask box sets on Amazon every day.
+Combined, that’s nearly 7,000 surgical face mask box sets sold on Amazon every day.

-Since the majority of these products are 100-unit boxes, approximately 23.7 million surgical masks have been sold in the U.S. to date in 2020 — just for this particular search.
+Since the majority of these products are 100-unit boxes, upwards of 44 million surgical masks may have been sold in the U.S. to date in 2020.

 Medical masks and other related disease-prevention products selling out on Amazon

 The chart below shows Amazon (in orange) starting to run out of stock of the 3M 8511 Respirator, N95 around January 22.

 Once Amazon ran out of stock, third-party sellers started to increase prices (the purple line).